wmde/wikibase-release-pipeline/development/docs/adr/0020-upstream-updates-and-changelogs.md

 Extend `./wbs-dev update-sources` with image-specific update providers.
 Each provider will select or propose compatible upstream versions, update related pins atomically, and produce structured metadata describing the old and new sources.

 Use that metadata during release preparation to generate image-specific changelog drafts.
-For example, a Wikibase image entry should identify the MediaWiki update, link to its release notes, and link to comparison ranges for bundled extension updates.
+For example, a Wikibase Docker Image entry should identify the MediaWiki update, link to its release notes, and link to comparison ranges for bundled extension updates.
 A WDQS entry should identify and link to the selected Query Service release and comparison.

 Generated output remains a proposal: operators review compatibility, semantic-version impact, links, and wording before committing it.
 Automatic updates must respect the compatibility policy in each image's `UPDATING.md`; they must not silently cross an incompatible release boundary.